felender7/ROR-Guide/content/001_prerequisites/_index.md

 ### Course Prerequsites

-Carefully follow the steps in this section to install Python and other prerequisites.
+Carefully follow the steps in this section to install Ruby and other prerequisites.

 </center>